m4sterbunny/rtd-gcp-cloud/source/index.rst

     + Virtual Machines (VMs)
     + Kubernetes

   Computing resources may be allocated as individual VMs or clusters of VMs that you manage.
-Clusters may be managed by kubernetes cluster (GKE) abstracting away much of the admin required in managing a kubernetes cluster.
+Clusters may be managed by Kubernetes cluster (GKE) abstracting away much of the admin required in managing a Kubernetes cluster.

   Kubernetes is just one of the serverless computing options offered by GC.
 GC is geared toward supporting microservices, that is code run in a containerized environment managed by the cloud provider or in a compute platform designed for short-running code.